blacktwin/JBOPS/README.md

     <td></td>
     <td><a href="../master/killstream/wait_kill_pause_notify_main.py">wait_kill_pause_notify_main</a></td>
     <td>
-	Receive session_key from PlexPy when paused.
-Use sub-script <a href="../master/killstream/wait_kill_pause_notify_sub.py">wait_kill_pause_notify_sub</a> to wait for X time then check if still paused.
+	Receive session_key from Tautulli when paused.
+Use sub-script <a href="../master/killstream/wait_kill_pause_notify_sub.py">wait_kill_pause_notify_sub</a>
+	to wait for X time then check if still paused.
 If so, kill.
-Toggle whether you'd like to be notified through a PlexPy notification agent.
+Toggle whether you'd like to be notified through a Tautulli notification agent.
 	</td>
   </tr>
   <tr>